learn-co-students/receiving-api-posts-v-000/README.md

-What we want to do is set it up so that we use this form, but use jQuery and AJAX to submit it, so that we can handle a JSON response and display the newly created blog post without redirecting to the post `show` page.
+What we want to do is set it up so that we use this form, but use jQuery and AJAX to submit it, so that we can handle a JSON response and display the newly created blog post wisthout redirecting to the post `show` page.

 Our first order of business is to prevent the default form submit action and do our own thing.
 To do this, we need to hook up an event handler to the